Ancient History and Archaeology BA

 Your contact hours will depend on the option modules you select.
 However, we have a range of clubs and volunteering opportunities which mean you can spend extra time in and around the subjects you love!
 You can see details of the contact hours (and the types of topics covered) on individual module pages.

-The University's Student Learning Development Team provides help in the following areas:
+The University's Centre for Academic Achievement provides help in the following areas:

 - study and exam skills